alexandre-lelain/js-extra/README.md

 ```

 But let's be honest.
 Don't you think this is so verbose code for a simple count() ?
-Why is there not a built-in **count** function in Javascript ?
+Why is there not a built-in **count** function in JavaScript ?

 This is exactly what **js-extra** is built for.
 Its aim is to provide explicit functions
-built on top of the native Javascript functions.
+built on top of the native JavaScript functions.
 Since [Lodash](https://lodash.com/)
 already provides many extra functions, the lib will aim to complete it with very
 specific functions.